The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Let's give an example.

 On the other hand, we may have the following case.
 The player (participant) with the highest card, who should typically open a discussion with the participant with the smallest card, may already have tried this "easy and fast" way of getting the job done.
-There were problems.
 It has been found that the easy way may only create additional problems.
 The opponent with the weak card is not yet aware of this fact.

-Raffles and discussions are made until consensus is reached.
+Card throwing and discussions are made until consensus is reached.

 The Planning Poker meeting aims to achieve independence among members of the Development Team and provokes the idea that anyone can throw their card without worrying about the rest.
 No one should throw their card after the Development team has already revealed the card numbers.